-Asia is particularly showing strong desire for cloud, according to the article.
-There are three main benefits to cloud computing that Asian businesses, especially small and medium sized businesses, are taking advantage of:
+Asia is particularly showing a strong desire for cloud, according to the article.
+There are three main benefits to cloud computing that Asian businesses, especially small and medium-sized businesses, are taking advantage of:

 The “mobile revolution”;

 people want access to services and applications from anywhere and emerging businesses in Asia are using Cloud Computing to meet these requirements